isomerpages/nlb-curiocity/_events/Curiocity Encounters: SNF 2022/Introduction.md

 This showcase will run from 19 August to 27 August 2022 at the National Archives Building and across several locations in the Bras Basah.Bugis precinct.

 Curiocity is part of NLB’s [Libraries and Archives Blueprint 2025 (LAB25)](https://www.nlb.gov.sg/WhoWeAre/AboutUs/AboutLAB25.aspx){:target="_blank"}, a five-year journey of our next phase of transformation.
 Curiocity contributes towards our role as Singapore Storytellers, which aims to nurture a stronger appreciation of the Singapore experience by eliciting curiosity and wonder, while shaping an understanding of Singapore’s heritage and identity in the process.

+Find out more about the events lined up:

 <br>
 <div class="row is-multiline">
   <div class="col is-one-half">